NEUROSEQUENTIAL MODEL OF THERAPUTICS

-The Dalwood Spilstead Service has been fortunate to be able to partner with the Child Trauma Academy as one of only a few organisations in Australia now certified in the NMT clinical online assessment tool and treatment approach.
+The Dalwood Spilstead Service has been fortunate to be able to partner with the Child Trauma Academy as one of only a few organisations in Australia now certified at the Phase II level in the NMT clinical online assessment tool and treatment approach.
 This approach is proving to be of immeasurable value to those children in greatest need who were previously the most difficult to treat due to their background of severe abuse and neglect.

 NMT is able to expand the benefits of conventional therapy by prescribing “therapeutic” interventions which can be implemented throughout the child’s day and across various settings.
 It is clear that NMT has specific potential to assist children who are struggling to manage in various settings due to their experience of extreme trauma.
 The service is now also certified at the Certification Phase II level as in the Child Trauma Academy Train The Trainer program.
 This certifies the Dalwood Spilstead team to be able to train other professional in the NMT trauma-informed model of care.

 for Children In Out Of Home Care (OOHC)

 Due to the generosity of Lenity Australia and the HP Foundation, in 2017 we have established a service for children in OOHC across NSW.
 Most of these children have experienced severe trauma, abuse and neglect prior to being placed in foster care and many have experienced additional disruption in attachments as a result of being placed in OOHC.
 Neuro-science is now dictating that these children require a “trauma informed” approach which is able to target the neuro-biological cause of dysfunction.

 The Assessment and Consultation service includes an NMT assessment and also an assessment of the child’s cognitive functioning.
 An NMT trained clinician collects a complete developmental history and collates information from all current assessments of the client’s current functioning.
 The clinician will use this information to complete the NMT report, including a “functional brain map” which is a visual representation of a child’s strengths and needs.